mbubel/readme-generator/README.md

 README Generator

 # DESCRIPTION:
-Automatically generate a README.md file
+To automatically generate a README.md

 # TABLE OF CONTENTS:
 * [Title](#TITLE)